roshinc/release-calendar-filter-for-crunchyroll/README.md

 ## Building The Extension Locally

-1. Run `npm install` in the folder to install dependencies
+1. Inside the `/ext` directory, run `npm install` in the folder to install dependencies
 2. Run `npm run build` to generate the distribution directories

 ## Running The Extension Locally (in Firefox)